Haollll/WAAR_MAS/README.md

 ## Challenge
 We decided to use a rule-based approach (eg. predifined rules, cost functions) for the multi-agent system, but there are very few relevant papers to reference, and most of them are outdated.
-On the other hand, adopting a learning-based method is not very feasible for a minimum viable product (MVP), and it would significantly increase the complexity.
+On the other hand, adopting a learning-based method is not very feasible for a minimum viable product (MVP), and it would significantly increase the complexity, also only four drones is not ideal to use GNN.
-Therefore, we have to rely on scattered online resources and LLMs to piece things together.
+Therefore, we have to rely on scattered online resources to piece things together.

+## Core Idea
+The coordination strategy is based on a fully decentralized multi-agent architecture.
+Information sharing follows a neighbor-based diffusion process similar to gossip protocols in distributed systems.
+Task allocation is implemented using a distributed auction mechanism, where agents independently compute task costs and compete through a claim process.
+Local decision making is implemented using a behavior-based control architecture, allowing reactive and robust operation without centralized planning.

 ## Grid
 MVP